What Do You Know About Property Division?

 The end of a marriage often comes with many complexities, and one of those is property division.
-By working with a property division lawyer in Arlington Heights, IL and Schaumburg, IL, you can simplify the process.
+By working with a property division lawyer in Arlington Heights, Illinois, or Schaumburg, Illinois, you can simplify the process.

 Our team at the Law Office of Robert S. Thomas has the experience it takes to handle property division.
-Although your divorce might seem never ending, we can work towards resolving yours quickly and fairly.
+Although your divorce might seem never-ending, we can work toward resolving yours quickly and fairly.
 You don’t need to settle for less than you deserve.

 When couples go through a divorce, they often argue over the division of property.
-At times, it can be difficult to differentiate marital property from non-marital property.
-Additionally, one spouse might feel more entitled to property than another.
+At times, it can be difficult to differentiate marital property from nonmarital property.
+Additionally, one spouse might feel more entitled to property than the other.

-Generally, non-marital property remains in the hands of the original purchaser.
+Generally, nonmarital property remains in the hands of the original purchaser.
 But marital property is the usual area of contention.
-In a divorce, marital property needs to be split according to state laws.
+In a divorce, marital property is split according to state laws.
 If you and your partner can agree on a way to split the property, however, you can come up with your own arrangement.

 With a mean household income of $88,805, Schaumburg residents have some disposable income.
 They sometimes use that income to buy vacation properties and make other investments with emotional attachments.
 When that occurs, property division becomes more difficult.
 In addition to dealing with the financial aspects of losing the property, you need to deal with the emotional ones.